agraef/raptor7/README.md

 Raptor has a built-in MIDI patchbay which affords you some flexibility in setting up your MIDI connections.
 The MIDI port numbers 1-4 we alluded to above are in fact just *virtual* MIDI ports which can be connected to your first four physical Pd MIDI input and output ports in any desired manner.

-You can find the patchbay subpatch in the init subpatch of the main Raptor7 patch.
+You can find the patchbay in the init subpatch of the main Raptor7 patch.
 Click on the subpatch to open it.
 The following screenies show the default state on the left, and a possible custom routing on the right:

 ![patchbay](doc/patchbay.png)